Is a High Mileage Lease Right for Me?

 Drivers who intend spend a lot of time behind the wheel may think that leasing is the way to go, believing that it is better to put that heavy mileage on a vehicle that they will be turning in and soon won't have to worry about.
 Standard leases, however, come with annual mileage limits and if a lessee goes over the limit, it can cost a pretty penny in additional fees.

 Mileage Limits Explained

 Normally, standard auto leases come with annual mileage limits of 10,000 to 15,000 miles, most coming in with 12,000-mile annual limits.
-Since the average American driver puts about 12,000 miles on their car each year, a standard auto lease works well for most.
+Since average American drivers put about 12,000 miles on their car each year, a standard auto lease works well for most.
 Drivers who put on more miles than the annual limit pay additional per-mile fees of $0.10 to $0.25.
 That may not sound like much, but if you pass the annual mileage limit a lot, and regularly, your lease costs can skyrocket.
-Fortunately, lessees have an option: the high mileage lease.
+Fortunately, lessees have an option: the high-mileage lease.

 What Is a High Mileage Lease?